Interim Report Meaning

 - Although interim announcements reduce the reporting period, it increases the impact of errors in estimations leading to a concern in reporting of accurate information.

 - There are various operating expenses that are incurred in one period and the benefits are earned in the subsequent periods like advertising, repairs and other maintenance costs.
 Such expenses can distort the financial status of the firm for an interim period although in the longer term might be quite helpful.

-- Impact of seasonality and economic cycles is felt more in interim statements and are almost nullified in the Annual report.
+- Impact of seasonality and economic cycles is felt more in interim statements and is almost nullified in the Annual report.
 They are also more prone to management manipulation by presenting strong quarterly growth in the early and ending quarters.
-This affects the consistency and comparability of interim reports.
+This affects the consistency and comparability of such reports.

 - The absence of a regulatory framework for disclosure practices in these leads to the confusion as to what extent these should be provided.
 The disclosure can differ from two companies within the same sector which can be misleading to the shareholder.